Embraer EMB 314 Super Tucano: Civilian

 One Super Tucano was purchased by a subsidiary of Blackwater Worldwide, an American private military contractor.
 It lacked the normal wing-mounted machine guns.
-In 2012, that aircraft was sold on to Tactical Air Support, Inc., of Reno, Nevada.
+The aircraft was later transferred to Tactical Air Defense Services through a leasing arrangement with Tactical Air Support, Inc., and was based at Tactical Air Support's aviation base in Reno, Nevada, by 2011.

 Military

 Special operations

 In 2008, the U.S. Navy began testing the Super Tucano at the behest of the U.S. Special Operations Command for its potential use to support special warfare operations, giving it the official U.S. designation A-29B.

 Islamic Republic of Afghanistan

 In 2009, the Super Tucano was offered in a U.S. Air Force competition for 100 counterinsurgency aircraft.
 On 12 April 2010, Brazil signed an agreement to open negotiations for the acquisition of 200 Super Tucanos by the U.S. On 16 November 2011, the AT-6 was excluded from the LAS program, effectively selecting the Super Tucano.
-According to GAO: "the Air Force concluded that HBDC had not adequately corrected deficiencies in its proposal ... that multiple deficiencies and significant weaknesses found in HBDC's proposal make it technically unacceptable and results in unacceptable mission capability risk".
+According to GAO: "the Air Force concluded that HBDC had not adequately corrected deficiencies in its proposal… that multiple deficiencies and significant weaknesses found in HBDC's proposal make it technically unacceptable and result in unacceptable mission capability risk".
 Hawker Beechcraft's protest against its exclusion was dismissed.
-While the contract award was disputed, a stop-work was issued in January 2012.
+While the contract award was disputed, a stop-work order was issued in January 2012.
 For this procurement, the avionics were supplied by Elbit Systems of America.
-Sierra Nevada, the US-based prime contractor built the Super Tucano in Jacksonville, Florida.
+Sierra Nevada, the US-based prime contractor, built the Super Tucano in Jacksonville, Florida.
 The 81st Fighter Squadron, based at Moody Air Force Base, was reactivated on 15 January 2015 and received the A-29s and provided training to pilots and maintainers from the Afghan Air Force.
 They were turned over to the Afghans in batches from December 2018.